ErikGS/windows-bulk-rename-script/README.md

 The '.mp4' and '.pdf' files should still keep their original name, as by using 'jpg' as the qualifier any other extension is going to be ignored.

-⚠️ **Note that the ordering of the renaming will be alphabetical.**
+⚠️ **Note that the ordering of the renaming will be alphabetical in relation to the original names.**

 # Installing
 - To install, just run 'install.ps1'.
 It will present you with relevant information and ask for the required steps.
-  - The installer places the script in 'C:/bren/' and adds this directory to the USER path variable, so the script can be accessed as a command from a shell.
+  - The installer places the script in 'C:/bren/' and adds this directory to the user PATH variable, so the script can be accessed as a command from a shell.
   - It will also save a backup copy of the PATH variable from before adding bren, as well as a log of the operation.

 # Uninstalling